 #7.
 Go on a day trip

-This time around we had a plan to ditch itinerary and to stay put in one place.
-We have read a good few articles on how to ‘do less’ and ‘take in more’ while away.
-In our case it didn’t work out, we managed to visit Porto, Nazaré, Baleal, Obidos, and Peniche.
+This time around, we had a plan to ditch itinerary and to stay put in one place.
+We have read a useful few articles on how to ‘do less’ and ‘take in more’ while away.
+In our case, it didn’t work out, we managed to visit Porto, Nazaré, Baleal, Obidos, and Peniche.

 Nearby pretty little Mafra town is definitely worth the trip.
 The main tourist attraction is one of Europe’s most extravagant palaces that contain a fantastic library, basilica, and even bat colony.